BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/More-Selectable-Tome-Spells.md

 title: Patching in More Spells to Selectable Tome Spells
 description: How to patch more spells into the Selectable Tome Spells mod using the toolkit.
 published: true
-date: 2026-02-18T22:06:55.218Z
+date: 2026-02-18T23:41:47.140Z
 tags: spells, toolkit, mod integration, selectable tome spells
 editor: markdown
 dateCreated: 2025-12-09T23:14:42.527Z
 ---

-[Mod-Integration](/Tutorials/Mod-Integration)# Patching in More Spells to Selectable Tome Spells Guide written by EvilSnail0fDestruktion!
+# Patching in More Spells to Selectable Tome Spells
+*Guide written by EvilSnail0fDestruktion*

 This is a guide on patching more spells into the Selectable Tome Spells mod ([Nexus](https://www.nexusmods.com/baldursgate3/mods/16889), [mod.io](https://mod.io/g/baldursgate3/m/pactofthetome#description)), using the BG3 Modding Toolkit.